 Our corporate clients in Switzerland

 In Switzerland, we’re supporting the emergency measures announced by the Federal Council to provide Swiss small and medium-sized enterprises (SMEs) quick access to emergency funds: we’re providing liquidity to our clients with intact business models and enabling clients to suspend their loan amortization payments.
 We have provided over 24’000 SMEs with COVID-19 credit lines amounting to CHF 3.3bn in total.
 And we will donate any profits from interest on COVID-19 loans to aid projects that benefit the community.
 We’re also supporting our corporate clients with tools and advice on their liquidity and financial planning as well as regularly sharing insights on how the economy is developing.

 In the United States, we’ve supporting small businesses by enabling clients to access the U.S. Small Business Administration's new Paycheck Protection Program (PPP) through a referral lender, which issues loans as part of PPP.
 As part of this initiative, we expect to make up to USD 2 billion available so that the referral lender can increase their capacity to issue loans and that way support our clients in accessing needed short-term capital.

 So far, we’ve committed USD 30 million to Swiss and global aid programs.
 These funds are directed by our UBS Optimus Foundation and Community Affairs program to help the most vulnerable in our communities, support our existing community partners and match the donations from employees and clients.

-Additionally, the Group Executive Board will donate an equivalent of 50% of their salary over the next six months to COVID-19 aid projects either through the UBS Optimus Foundation or directly to projects of their choice.
+Additionally, the Group Executive Board are donating an equivalent of 50% of their salary over six months to COVID-19 aid projects either through the UBS Optimus Foundation or directly to projects of their choice.